 - Ascended Extra: Todd initially was just one of the Vamonos Pest employees.
 Now he helps Walt and Co. on bigger jobs, and in a matter of seconds completely changes the course of the whole story.

-- Chekhov's Gunman: The young boy in the Cold Open turns up at the heist at the end to be killed by Todd.
+- The young boy in the Cold Open turns up at the heist at the end to be killed by Todd.

 - Establishing Character Moment: In his first mission out with Walter and Jesse, Todd murders a child in cold blood just because the child saw them (and Walt said earlier that no one can know they were there).

-- Exact Words: Todd taking Walt extremely literally when he says that there are to be no witnesses to the robbery.
+- Exact Words: Todd takes Walt extremely seriously when he says that there are to be no witnesses to the robbery.

-- Foreshadowing: Todd's early comment of "Gee, you guys thought of everything," and before it, Walter insisting that absolutely no one other than the crew can be aware that the robbery happened, both serve as Tempting Fate.
+- Foreshadowing: Todd's early comment of "Damn, you guys thought of everything," and before it, Walter insisting that absolutely no one other than the crew can be aware that the robbery happened, both serve as Tempting Fate.

 - Hope Spot: The train heist goes off more or less without a hitch, and the group are celebrating.
 Then they realize they've been watched...

 - Mood Whiplash: Walt, Jesse, and Todd have just barely managed to pull off the train heist without getting caught.
 They are celebrating, everything is triumphant ... and turn to notice they were being watched by a kid on a dirtbike.
 Which Todd then kills.